parfor-Loops to Cluster and Cloud

 Save the file, and close the Editor.

-On the Parallel > Parallel Preferences menu, check that your Default Cluster is local (your desktop machine).
+On the Parallel > Parallel Preferences menu, check that your Default Cluster is Processes (your desktop machine).

 In the MATLAB Command Window, define a parallel pool of size 1, and run your function on one worker to calculate the elapsed time.
 Note the elapsed time for a single worker and shut down your parallel pool.